Our verdict

 Nike Air Winflo 9 is great for your wallet

-At $100 the Winflo 9 is definitely an affordable choice, given that the average price for a road running shoe is around $123.
-As a runner pointed out, “what a price for what-a-pair!”
+At $100 the Winflo 9 is definitely an affordable choice, given that the average price for a road running shoe is around $130.

 Not just for working out

-A tester noticed that this shoe can be worn casually too, because its look and the softness of the midsole make it a nice and comfortable sneaker to use in any situations.
+This shoe can be worn casually too, because its look and the softness of the midsole make it a nice and comfortable sneaker to use in any situation.